AshampooSystems/boden/doc_input/winuwp_layout.md

 As mentioned above, the result of Measure imposes restrictions on the size a control can have.
 Thus it is important that it has the correct value when Arrange is called.

-What happens when our calcPreferredSize method is called at other times? calcPreferredSize obviously has to call Measure, thus it will overwrite the cached DesiredSize.
+What happens when our own calcPreferredSize method is called at other times? calcPreferredSize obviously has to call Measure, thus it will overwrite the cached DesiredSize.
 A Measure call also invalidates the arrange, information, so an Arrange call will follow automatically sometime after that.
 So the last measure result will become active automatically and modify the layout.